dfarje/seclinux/content/posts/firstpost.md

 - Retro Computing
 - Misc

 I'm mostly writing this blog to document my own learning process.
-In the past I have kept notes in various proprietary formats.
+In the past I have kept notes in various proprietary formats which made it harder for me to switch to other note taking or documentation solutions.
+If I'm lucky I will have the priviledge of educating someone out there who is looking for the information I post here.